-JEE Main Important Physics formulas
+JEE Main Important Chemistry formulas

 As per latest syllabus.
-Physics formulas, equations, & laws of class 11 & 12th chapters
+Chemistry formulas, equations, & laws of class 11 & 12th chapters

 This Story also Contains

-The CBSE Class 10 Science paper is divided into two categories: Annual theory examination and the Internal assessment.
+The CBSE Class 10 Science paper is divided into two categories: the annual theory examination and the Internal assessment.
 The theory paper will consist of 80 marks, and the internal assessment will consist of 20 marks.
 Look at the table below to know the unit-wise syllabus for Science theory and practical exams.

 Units | Unit name | Marks |